erikvanzijst/electronics/opamp.md

 An exercise in turning the analog input from a potentiometer into digital form.

-Instead of using a specialized, off the shelf ADC, this circuit uses operational amplifiers to compare the voltage over the pot's wiper to 7 pre-configured voltage levels produced by a resistor ladder.
+Instead of using a specialized, off the shelf ADC, this circuit uses operational amplifiers in open-loop to compare the voltage over the pot's wiper to 7 pre-configured voltage levels produced by a resistor ladder.

 If the pot's voltage exceeds an op amp's reference voltage, its output goes low.
 The output of these 7 op amps is then fed to an 8-to-3 priority line